UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_01.md

 ```

 Notes: We’re continuing to work with the movies data set.
 Here we have
-done some additional preprocessing steps to to the data and saved it to
+done some additional preprocessing steps to the data and saved it to
-disk beforehand so that we can load it in directly on this slide.
+disk beforehand so that we can load it indirectly on this slide.

 This is largely the same dataset as before, but we filtered out some
 additional NaNs and a few categories that contained problematic values.